eudirective/guides/ai_guide.md

 ---

+## What to keep in mind before you start
+- Avoid uploading personal, confidential or identifying information to AI tools, as such data may be stored or processed externally.
+When discussing real cases, anonymise names and details to protect privacy and security.
+- This guide can help with personal study and understanding of legal issues.
+Do not use results from AI assisted research as legal advice or directly in legal proceedings.

 ## 1. Define the Problem Clearly

 Begin by clearly identifying your **legal question** and the **relevant jurisdiction**.
 For example: *â€œRefusal of residence card for EU family members in Estonia.â€*